zbo14/services/services/isc-dhcp-server/README.md

 `$ sh scripts/stop.sh`

-Stop/remove the Docker container running the DHCP server.
+Stop the Docker container, remove it and its volumes.

 ## Config